 Sauli Niinistö returned to the Finnish Parliament in the 2007 election with the highest number of votes ever gained by a candidate.
 He was Speaker of Parliament from 2007 to 2011.

 President Niinistö is married to Jenni Haukio and they had a son, Aaro, in February 2018.
-Their family also includes Lennu, a Boston Terrier.
 In addition, president Niinistö has two adult sons from his previous marriage with Marja-Leena Niinistö.
-Marja-Leena Niinistö died in a in a car crash in 1995.
+Marja-Leena Niinistö died in a car crash in 1995.

 Sauli Niinistö survived the 2004 Indian Ocean earthquake and the ensuing tsunami in Khao Lak, Thailand by climbing a utility pole with his son.